malibro1/Sensor-Measurements/README.md

     -	Breadboard (only for MPU6050, optional)
     -	Computer/laptop
     -	Arduino software
-    -	Neccesary library (only for DHT-11)
+    -	Necessary library (only for DHT-11)

   _Specific for our test:_